reinator/tutorial_metabarcoding/_pages/handsOn_3.md

 blastn -query <contigs_fasta> -db database.fasta -out <contigs_fasta>.DB.blastn -evalue 1e-05
 ```

 PS: here you should replace `<contigs_fasta>` by the assembly you've generated at the `Part 2 - Genome Assembly` tutorial.
-If you are blasting the hifiasm assembly, this file should be named `p_ctg.fa`.
+If you are blasting the hifiasm assembly, this file should be named `<species_id>.hifiasm.p_ctg.fa`.
 If you are blasting the canu assembly, this file should be named `<species_id>.contigs.fasta` (but remember that the canu output has been saved on the `run1/` subdirectory).

 Now run it with an output format 6: